Radiation Exposure Screening and Education Program

 Estimated Award Amount: N/A

-The purpose of this program is to: develop education programs in line with RESEP goals; disseminate information on radiogenic diseases and the importance of early detection; screen eligible individuals for cancer and other radiogenic diseases; provide appropriate referrals for medical treatment; and facilitate documentation of Radiation Exposure Compensation Act (RECA) claims.
-While all the aforementioned are goals and required components of RESEP, a priority should be to assist and successfully file new RECA claims.
-In program year 2015, RESEP clinics contributed to filing an average of 35 successful RECA claims per clinic.
+The purpose of this program is to: inform and educate the public about services offered through the RESEP program; disseminate information on radiogenic diseases and the importance of early detection; screen eligible individuals for cancer and other radiogenic diseases; provide appropriate referrals for medical treatment; and facilitate putative applicants in the documentation of Radiation Exposure Compensation Act (RECA) claims.

-Federally Qualified Health Centers (FQHC), community health centers, or hospitals;
+• Federally Qualified Health Centers (FQHC), community health centers, or hospital;

-IHS health care facilities, including programs provided through tribal contracts, compacts, grants, or cooperative agreements with the IHS and that are determined appropriate to raising the health status of Indians; and
+• Agencies of any State or local government, including any state department of health, that currently provides direct health care services; • IHS health care facilities, including programs provided through tribal contracts, compacts, grants, or cooperative agreements with the IHS and that are determined appropriate to raising the health status of Indians; or